ryanklee/POPSCrmTools/POPSCrmTools/Docs/Test-CrmSolutionExists.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

-## INPUTS

 ## OUTPUTS

-### 'True' if the solution exists.
-'False' if the solution does not exist.
+### 'True' if the solution exists; 'False' if the solution does not exist.